Homological stability of topological moduli spaces: Stability with twisted coefficients

 \begin{lem} The following composition is zero for $n\ge1$,

-\end{lem} \begin{proof} Using \cref{lemma:spectralsequenceidentificationtwisted}, the composition in question is the difference between the morphisms in degree $(n-1)$ induced by the composition of the two homotopy commutative squares for $i=0$ and $i=1$, where the homotopy of the left square is trivial.
-The nontrivial homotopy of the right square becomes trivial after composing with the left square which follows from the triviality condition for coefficient systems, so the composition in question is the difference of the induced morphism induced by the two strictly commutative outer squares.
-But, again by the triviality condition, we have $F_{n+1}(\ \_\oplus\braiding_{X,X})\sigma^{\Sigma F}\sigma^F=\sigma^{\Sigma F}\sigma^F$, so the two outer squares coincide and the composition vanishes. \end{proof}
+\end{lem} \begin{proof} Using \cref{lemma:spectralsequenceidentificationtwisted}, the composition in question is the difference between the morphisms in degree $(n-1)$ induced by the compositions of the two homotopy commutative squares for $i=0$ and $i=1$, where the homotopy of the left square is trivial.
+The nontrivial homotopy of the right square becomes trivial after composing with the left square by the triviality condition for coefficient systems, so the composition in question is the difference of the morphisms induced by the two strictly commutative outer squares.
+But, again by the triviality condition, we have $F(-\oplus\braiding_{X,X})\sigma^{\Sigma F}\sigma^F=\sigma^{\Sigma F}\sigma^F$, so the two outer squares coincide and hence the difference of the induced morphisms vanishes. \end{proof}